stef/pwdsphinx/README.md

 can change it too, if you want).
 The command is this:

 ```
-echo 'my master password' | ./sphinx.py change username example.com
+echo -en 'my master password\nnew masterpassword' | ./sphinx.py change username example.com 'ulsd' 0 ' !"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~'
 ```

-Here again you supply your master password on standard input.
-This master password can be the same, but can also be a new password if you want to change also the master password.
+Here again you supply your master password on standard input, but separated by a new-line you also provide the master password.
+The new master password can be the same as the old , but can also be a new password if you want to change also the master password.
 You provide the `change` operation as the first parameter to the client, your `username` as the 2nd and the `site` as the 3rd parameter.
+You also can provide similar password generation rule parameters that were also used to create the original password, in case your account has new password rules and you want/have to accomodate them.
 Your new new password is returned on standard output.

 #### Committing a changed password